ZahidSmile/Playwright-Behave/README.md

 3. **Write Test Scenarios**: Write your test scenarios using Gherkin syntax in feature files located in the `features` directory.

-4. **Define Step Definitions**: Implement step definitions for your test scenarios in Python files located in the `features/steps` directory.
+4. **define Step definitions**: Implement step definitions for your test scenarios in Python files located in the `features/steps` directory.
 Use Playwright to automate browser interactions within your step definitions.

 5. **Execute Tests**: Run your tests using Behave: